HPCToolkit/hpcviewer.e4/README.md

 # hpcviewer.e4

-This is a pilot project of hpcviewer based on Eclipse 4, writing from scratch.
+This is a pilot project of hpcviewer based on Eclipse 4, rewriting mostly from scratch.
+Some parts are portable without modification (like **hpcdata** plugin), many are heavily modified.
 Once stable, we'll merge to HPCToolkit repository.

 The goals: